Corey Bailey

 cartridge over the record being played.
 The Tonearm has two important

-groove as the record plays closer to the center of the record.
-See also Linear
+groove as the record plays closer to the end of the record.

 Tracking force